Gallup Park – Tuesday Playground Profile

 For my daughter, the big draw at Gallup Park was the tire swing which was also relocated.
 Of course we didn’t do much more than look at it today since it had a huge puddle under it after the rain.

-Centennial Playground is a new playground at Gallup Park.
-It is being donated by the Rotary Club in honor of their 100th year in Ann Arbor (2016).
-Preliminary work such as moving the old play structure and re-routing paths has started for this playground.
+Centennial Playground is a new universal access playground at Gallup Park.
+It was donated by the Rotary Club in honor of their 100th year in Ann Arbor (2016).
+The playground opened in September 2017.
+Check out our Playground Profile of Centennial Playground.

 Latest posts by Anna Mae (see all)